storacha/learnyouw3up/problems/5-memes/problem.md

 Ain't you cool?
 Now, let's shift gears and dive into the next challenge: retrieving content from a decentralized network.

 ## The Challenge:
 Every meme (or any other file) you upload is instantly available for retrieval.
-In this exercise, your task is to fetch a text file from the public gateway using its root CID.
+In this exercise, your task is to fetch a text file from a public gateway using its root CID.
 The cool part?
 You can use any gateway, thanks to the decentralized nature of peer-to-peer networking.
-But for simplicity, we’ll use the w3s.link gateway.
+But for simplicity, we’ll use the `w3s.link` gateway.

 ## What You Need to Do:
 1. Start by creating a new JavaScript file, ex6.mjs.